Are you a graduate employed in a school?

 - Holds a first degree or equivalent qualification granted by a UK institution or an equivalent degree or other qualification granted by a foreign institution;

-- Holds a GCSE grade C or above or the equivalent in Maths, English, and Science;
+- Holds a standard equivalent to a grade 4 in GCSE in Maths, English, and Science;*

 - Has passed the professional literacy and numeracy skills tests.